longhorn/longhorn/README.md

 Please read [Code of Conduct](./CODE_OF_CONDUCT.md) and [Contributing Guideline](./CONTRIBUTING.md) before contributing.

 Contributing code is not the only way of contributing.
 We value feedback very much and many of the Longhorn features originated from users' feedback.
-If you have any feedback, feel free to [file an issue](https://github.com/longhorn/longhorn/issues/new/choose) and talk to the developers at the [CNCF](https://slack.cncf.io/) [#longhorn](https://cloud-native.slack.com/messages/longhorn) Slack channel.
+If you have any feedback, feel free to [file an issue](https://github.com/longhorn/longhorn/issues/new/choose).

-If you are having any discussion, feedback, requests, issues, or security reports, please follow the below ways.
-We also have a [CNCF Slack channel: longhorn](https://cloud-native.slack.com/messages/longhorn) for discussion.
+## Slack

+You can also provide feedback or join the conversation with other developers, users, and contributors on the [CNCF](https://slack.cncf.io/) [#longhorn](https://cloud-native.slack.com/messages/longhorn) Slack channel.
+This is a good place to learn about Longhorn, ask questions, and share your experiences.

 ## Community Meeting and Office Hours

-Hosted by the core maintainers of Longhorn: 4th Friday of every month at 09:00 (CET) or 16:00 (CST) at https://community.cncf.io/longhorn-community/.
+We host a monthly community meeting on the **3rd Thursday**, alternating between *AMER/EU-friendly* and *APAC-friendly times* - at **4 PM UTC** and **8 AM UTC** respectively.

+Everyone is welcome to join us.
+You can find the calendar invite [here](https://zoom-lfx.platform.linuxfoundation.org/meetings/longhorn?view=list)

 ## Longhorn Mailing List

-Stay up to date on the latest news and events: https://lists.cncf.io/g/cncf-longhorn
+Subscribe to our [developer](https://lists.cncf.io/g/cncf-longhorn-dev) and [users](https://lists.cncf.io/g/cncf-longhorn-users) to stay updated with the latest news and events.

-You can read more about the community and its events here: https://github.com/longhorn/community
+You can read more about our community and its events here: https://github.com/longhorn/community

 # License